-Unit of Measure - Enter the unit of measure for each type of cigarette stamp.
-Refer to the electronic filing Table of Codes.
+Unit of Measure - Enter the unit of measure for each type of cigarette stamp, (e.g., 10, 20, or 25).

-Count - Enter the total count for the cigarette stamps being reported.
+Count - enter the total count for the cigarette stamps being reported.

 Gross Value - Enter the gross value of each type of cigarette stamp where shown.